gdmoney/gcp-cloud-functions-github-actions/README.md

 This example assumes that the GitHub repo containing the function code and its dependencies, is synced with GCP **Cloud Source Repositories**.
 The `--source` parameter points to the GCP CSR directory containing the `main.py` code.
 If the repos were not synced, the source would be a local Zip file containing the `main.py` code.

 ### Usage
+In the example below, GCP Cloud Functions function will be updated every time `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch.

 - GitHub > Settings > Secrets >
   - New secret > Name: `GCP_PROJECT_ID`, Value: `...` > Add secret
   - New secret > Name: `GCP_SA_KEY`, Value: `...` > Add secret

 - GitHub > Actions > New workflow > set up a workflow yourself
   - modify the parameters below and copy & paste in the editor

-- GCP Cloud Functions function will be updated every time `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch

 ### Parameters
 - **`gcloud functions deploy`** - name of the existing function